atxwang/atxwang.github.io/_posts/reflections on year 1/brat.md

 <iframe width="560" height="315" src="
 https://www.youtube.com/embed/KBxC5bRbruQ?si=fMRFaD2_gV0lg15S" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-i won't discuss Charli's sophomore album *Sucker* in depth (i haven't really listened to it and i'm not a big fan), but it further contributes to this
+i won't discuss Charli's sophomore album *Sucker* in depth (i haven't really listened to it and i'm not a big fan), but it further contributes to this "high-voltage, self-destructive" image of her as an artist:
+- Charli continues to embody an interesting tension between

 **cult classic but i still pop**
 ---